libretro/Lakka-LibreELEC/packages/readme.md

 All build steps in the LibreELEC build system are done by shell function.
 These functions can be overwritten in the `package.mk`.
 However, this raises problems when the build system is updated.
 To reduce the impact, most functions are extended by `pre_` and `post_` scripts to use instead.

-When it is nesseary to replace configure, make and makeinstall, please use `PKG_TOOLCHAIN="manual"`.
+When it is necessary to replace configure, make and makeinstall, please use `PKG_TOOLCHAIN="manual"`.

 Some of the build steps needs to be run once, like `unpack`.
 Other steps needs to be run multiple times, to create the toolchain (stage bootstrap & host) or to create the LE image (stage init & target).
 These stage specific functions have the stage as suffix, like `make_target`.

-Full list of overwrittable functions.
+Full list of overwritable functions.

 | function                | stages specific | description |
 |-------------------------|--------|-------------|